What is psychodynamic psychotherapy?

-Psychodynamic psychotherapy is also known as an “insight” approach, because it is the practice of exploring deeply the inner workings of your mind (how your psyche actually works).
-Old, unresolved conflicts and beliefs drain energy from us; imagine trying to walk when your muscles are ridgid and tense, effectively locking you in one place.
-Over time, movement itself becomes exhausting and dispiriting.
+Old, unresolved conflicts and beliefs drain energy from you.
+Imagine trying to walk when your muscles are rigid and tense, effectively locking you in one place.
+Over time, walking becomes exhausting and dispiriting.